americanexpress/unify-flowret/readme.md

     1. "ts" - the timestamp when the status was saved
 1. On resuming such an orphaned application, the correct state is automatically reconstructed and process resumes from the state it recorded last
-1. An application batch process could scan the state files to identify cases which have pend_exec_path as empty (meaning that the process is running), is_complete as false and a timestamp which is x units exceeded (as per application needs) and could resume such cases in a batch mode
+1. An application batch process could scan the process info files to identify cases which have pend_exec_path as empty (meaning that the process is running), is_complete as false and a timestamp which is x units exceeded (as per application needs) and could resume such cases in a batch mode